The Coldest Places in Iran during Hot Summer Holidays (P2)

 Sabalan crater lake at the top of Sabalan mountain- a dormant volcano and the third highest mountain in Iran with 4811 m height, Shorabil Lake (the habitat for migratory birds with its healing minerals and picturesque landscape), Neor Lake (the greatest sweet-water lake of Ardabil province and the habitat of rainbow trout), Alvares ski resort (a good base for trekking in the summer), Fandoqlu Forest as the largest hazelnut hub of Iran (Fandoq means hazelnut) covered with one of the rare plant species Sousan-e Chelcheraq or Lilium ledebourii and its grass skiing resort, Virgin Mary church, Meshkin Shahr suspension bridge- the highest in the Middle East, Pir Taqi suspension bridge, the Safavid Haft Cheshmeh (seven springs) or Dash Kasan bridge, Vind Kalkhoran ancient stone village, Pate Khor wetland (the habitat of many species of wildlife, especially migratory birds), Safavid old bazaar, and Jame Mosque are just some of the many tourist attractions in Ardabil.
 Jame Mosque of Ardabil, the formerly Seljuk four-ivan, was built on the remains of a Sassanid fireplace.

 There are some museums for the tourists who wish to become more familiar with the rich ancient culture of Iran such as Natural History, Anthropology, Handicrafts, Archeology, and Stone museums in Ardabil.
 Traditional and nomadic handicrafts and edibles, and natural products are among souvenirs of Ardabil.
-Ardabil carpets and rugs are among the best of Persian carpets that are exported to other countries.
+Ardabil carpets and rugs are among the best of Persian rugs that are exported to other countries.
 Ash-e Doogh (yogurt soup), honey, and Halva Siah (black halva) are of the best products of the region.

 Tabriz, the Tourism Capital of Islamic Countries in 2018